shotgunsoftware/tk-core/docs/utils.rst

 Toolkit uses the standard python logging for its log management.
-The :class:`LogManager` class below acts as an interface that helps make it easy to access and manage toolkit logging.
+The :class:`LogManager` class below acts as an interface that helps make it easy to access and manage Toolkit logging.

-All toolkit logging is written into a ``sgtk.*`` logging namespace.
+All Toolkit logging is written into a ``sgtk.*`` logging namespace.
 This has been "sealed" so that log messages from Toolkit do not propagate up to the root logger.
 This is to ensure that Toolkit doesn't interfear with other logging